stuxnet999/MemLabs/README.md

 ![logo](./Images/logo.png)

-MemLabs is an educational, introductory set of CTF-styled challenges which are aimed to encourage students, security researchers and also CTF players to get started with the field of **Memory Forensics**.
+MemLabs is an educational, introductory set of CTF-styled challenges which is aimed to encourage students, security researchers and also CTF players to get started with the field of **Memory Forensics**.

+**Warning**: The size of the repository is over 1 GB.
+Please clone or download files as needed.

 ## **Motivation**

 The main goal of creating this repository was provide a reliable platform where individuals can learn, practice and enhance their skills in the field of memory forensics.
 As of the CTF-style, well, what better & interesting way to learn security than by playing CTFs?

+I also believe these labs can be used by anyone to help others become good with the basic essentials and fundamentals of memory forensics.

 ## **Structure Of The Repository**